 Alterra Mountain's score of 29 is higher than 58% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Alterra Mountain Company reported total carbon emissions of approximately 413,286,000 kg CO2e, with Scope 1 and 2 emissions accounting for about 140,925,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 424,542,000 kg CO2e, which included Scope 1 emissions of approximately 72,172,140 kg CO2e, Scope 2 emissions of about 73,870,308 kg CO2e, and significant Scope 3 emissions of approximately 278,499,552 kg CO2e.
-Alterra Mountain has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by FY2030, using FY2022 as the base year.
+In the previous year, 2023, the company’s total emissions were about 424,542,000 kg CO2e, which included approximately 72,172,140 kg CO2e from Scope 1, 73,870,308 kg CO2e from Scope 2, and 278,499,552 kg CO2e from Scope 3 emissions.
+Alterra Mountain has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 50% by FY2030, using FY2022 as the base year.
 Additionally, the company plans to increase its annual sourcing of renewable electricity from about 14.36% in FY2022 to 100% by FY2030.
 Furthermore, it aims for 67% of its suppliers, by spend on purchased goods and services and capital goods, to have science-based targets by FY2030.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. Alterra Mountain's commitment to sustainability reflects its proactive approach to addressing climate change within the tourism and leisure sector in the United States.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. Alterra Mountain's emissions data is not cascaded from any parent organization, indicating that the reported figures and commitments are independently sourced.

 Access structured emissions data, company-specific emission factors, and source documents